Azure-Samples/ms-identity-javascript-tutorial/4-AdvancedGrants/4-1-call-api-graph/README.md

    - Click the **Add a permission** button and then:

    - Ensure that the **My APIs** tab is selected.
-   - In the list of APIs, select the API `ms-identity-javascript-tutorial-ch5-s1-api`.
+   - In the list of APIs, select the API `ms-identity-javascript-tutorial-c4s1-api`.
    - In the **Delegated permissions** section, select the **user_impersonation** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

-#### Configure the spa app (ms-identity-javascript-tutorial-ch5-s1-client) to use your app registration
+#### Configure the spa app to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `Client\App\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-ch5-s1-client` application copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c4s1-spa` application copied from the Azure portal.
 1. Find the key `Enter_the_Cloud_Instance_Id_Here/Enter_the_Tenant_Info_Here` and replace the existing value with "https://login.microsoftonline.com/"+$tenantId.
-1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the Redirect URI for ms-identity-javascript-tutorial-ch5-s1-client app.
+1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the Redirect URI for `ms-identity-javascript-tutorial-c4s1-spa` app.
 For example, 'http://localhost:3000/' .

-#### Configure Known Client Applications for service (ms-identity-javascript-tutorial-ch5-s1-api)
+#### Configure knownClientApplications for service app

-For a middle tier Web API (`ms-identity-javascript-tutorial-ch5-s1-api`) to be able to call a downstream Web API, the middle tier app needs to be granted the required permissions as well.
+For a middle tier Web API to be able to call a downstream Web API, the middle tier app needs to be granted the required permissions as well.
 However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
 This binding merges the permissions required by both the client and the middle tier Web Api and presents it to the end user in a single consent dialog.
 The user then consent to this combined set of permissions.

 To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the Web API in the `knownClientApplications` property.
 Here's how:

-1. In the [Azure portal](https://portal.azure.com), navigate to your `ms-identity-javascript-tutorial-ch5-s1-api` app registration, and select **Manifest** section.
+1. In the [Azure portal](https://portal.azure.com), navigate to your `ms-identity-javascript-tutorial-c4s1-api` app registration, and select **Manifest** section.
-1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`ms-identity-javascript-tutorial-ch5-s1-client`) as an element of the array.
+1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`ms-identity-javascript-tutorial-c4s1-spa`) as an element of the array.

     For instance: